-The $47,000 grant for the Oyster Creek Gully project (a joint project between Georges Riverkeeper and Sutherland Shire Council) is funding on-ground works to control of invasive weeds, revegetation and natural regeneration in order to improve native biodiversity and rehabilitate a significant ecological and habitat corridor.
+The $47,000 grant for the Oyster Creek Gully project (a joint project between Georges Riverkeeper and Sutherland Shire Council) funded on-ground works to control invasive weeds and revegetate in order to improve native biodiversity and rehabilitate this significant ecological and habitat corridor.

 Oyster Creek Gully is 7.35 hectares of remnant bushland located within urban development.
 The site's ecological condition has been degraded through increased and flashier stormwater flows, increased nutrients and contaminants, increased weed populations and decreased native biodiversity.

-Images showing the site before works.
+Images showing the site before and after works.